Become an Otter Spotter

 • Be aware of your surroundings and don’t stray onto private property without permission.
 Respect all posted signs.

 • Tread Lightly!
 When approaching a site that might contain tracks or scat, or be a sensitive area, approach it like an ecological detective.
 Walk softly, don’t trample the area or the otter clues.
 Take photographs and notes instead of collecting or disturbing resources.
-Don’t ever collect any live animal – trapping or relocating wildlife is illegal in California.
+Don’t ever collect any live animal – trapping or relocating wildlife is extremely dangerous to the animal and to a

 • Don’t collect any resources from protected lands such as National Parks and State Parks.
 Instead, take photos.